UPGRADING YOUR JOURNEY

 Eye Corp Pty Limited is the access point for a complete range of internal advertising opportunities at T2 Domestic Terminal.
 For more information on the range of advertising opportunities available from EYE please contact: firstname.lastname@example.org or email@example.com.
 You can also visit www.eyecorp.com.

-The Sydney Airport Medical Centre at International Terminal (T1) on Level 3 offers a range of medical services for travellers, visitors and staff at Sydney Airport.
-It is open from 8am to 5pm Monday to Friday only.
+The Sydney Airport Medical Centre, located on Level 3 at the T1 International Terminal, offers a range of medical services for travellers, visitors and staff.

 Use the flight information display screens in the check-in area on the departures level to identify the check-in counters for your flight.
 The check-in counters are positioned in sequential order from A to K.

-Use the directional signage inside the Terminal to help direct you to your check-in counter area.
+Use the directional signage inside the terminal to help find your check-in counter area.
 You can also visit our Map page to help you locate your check-in counter.

-Optional bag strapping services are available at Sydney Airport.
-For more information about the bag strapping services available visit our Luggage Services page.
+Bag strapping and wrapping services are available at Sydney Airport.
+For more information, visit our Luggage Services page.

-There is a large range of eating and drinking options located after Customs at International Terminal (T1), including cafes, bars and casual dining options.
+There is a large range of eating and drinking options located after Customs at T1, including cafes, bars and casual dining options.

-Please note that the liquids, aerosols and gels (LAGs) restrictions for carry on baggage applies through security screening at International Terminal (T1) and this may also apply for specific flights to security-heightened destinations.
+Please note that the liquids, aerosols and gels (LAGs) restrictions for carry on baggage applies through security screening at T1 and this may also apply for specific flights to security-heightened destinations.